billkarsh/SpikeGLX/Markdown/page.md

 streaming is strongly recommended.
 More cores and a separate drive are by far the most important system specs.
 More RAM, clock speed, graphics horsepower and so on are welcome but less critical.

+#### Imec

+The high channel count of Imec probes places addition demands on the
+system:

+* Data collection requires an SSD (solid state drive) with sustained write speed of at least 500 MB/s.
+Fortunately these are readily available and affordable.

 ### Installation and Setup